 After 9 years in Israel I’ve learned a thing or two about creative storage space.
-There are endless possibilities for hanging shelves or cabinets on the wall, but if you are renting or don’t want to put holes in the wall then here are some other options.
+There are endless possibilities of using wall space for hanging shelves or cabinets, but if you don’t want to put holes in the wall here are some other options.

 - Over-the-door hooks are great for coats, towels, sweatshirts, bags, and more.